bhavya2109/Excel-Monte-Carlo-Simulation-for-Inventory-Optimization/README.md

 ---

+📌 Business Insights
+- Small increases in reorder point significantly reduce stockout risk
+- Monte Carlo simulation helps quantify uncertainty instead of relying on averages
+- The model can support inventory planning decisions in retail and supply chain operations

+---

+📌 Assumptions
+- Customer demand follows a normal distribution
+- Lead time is constant
+- Historical demand is representative of future demand

+---

 ## 📊 Key Results
 - The Monte Carlo simulation successfully modeled demand uncertainty
 - An optimized reorder point reduced stockout probability to approximately **2–5%**
 - The final inventory policy balances service level and inventory holding risk

 ---

 ## 📈 Conclusion
 Monte Carlo simulation is an effective approach for inventory optimization under uncertainty.
 This project demonstrates how Excel can be used as a powerful analytical tool to support operational decision-making without advanced programming.